-For PY 2017, the HUD CDC has recommended funding thirty (30) external agencies and two (2) City departments to conduct forty (40) activities.
+For PY 2018, the HUD CDC has recommended funding twenty-seven (27) external agencies and one (1) City departments to conduct thirty-seven (37) activities.
 By awarding a variety of agencies and multiple activities, the City is attempting to address obstacles to meeting the underserved needs of the community.

-Recommended funding levels will allow the City of Tulsa to serve thirty thousand four hundred and seventy-two (30,472) people with CDBG public services, ESG and HOPWA funds.
-Broken down by funding source, CDBG public services will account for twenty-seven thousand, seven hundred and three people (27,703), Emergency Solutions will account for two thousand six hundred and sixty-nine (2,669) people, and HOPWA will serve one hundred people.
+Recommended funding levels will allow the City of Tulsa to serve thirty-two thousand seven hundred and twenty (32,720) people with CDBG public services, ESG and HOPWA funds.
+Broken down by funding source, CDBG public services will account for thirty thousand and thirty-nine people (30,039), Emergency Solutions will account for two thousand five hundred and forty-six (2,546) people, and HOPWA will serve one hundred and thirty-five (135) people.

-Three public facility improvements activities will benefit forty-four thousand nine hundred and eighty-three (44,983) people and will meet the low to moderate income clientele national objective.
+Two public facility improvements activities will benefit eighteen thousand and forty-eight (18,048) people.
 The City of Tulsa's Streets and Stormwater Department will install new sidewalks in low and moderate income areas.
-Tulsa Children's Coalition will facilitate the rehabilitation of an Early Childhood Education Center HVAC system.
-Tulsa Economic Development Corporation Inc. will construct a full service grocery store measuring approximately 17,000 square feet, in an area designated as a food desert by the United States Department of Agriculture.
+Tulsa Children's Coalition will facilitate energy efficiency upgrades of an Early Childhood Education Center.

-Through an economic development activity for small business loans, forty-eight (48) jobs will be created of which at least fifty-one percent (51%) will be for low to moderate income persons.
+Through an economic development activity for small business loans, forty-four (44) jobs will be created of which at least fifty-one percent (51%) will be for low to moderate income persons.
 The CDBG funds are used to provide loans to businesses normally excluded from the economic mainstream.
 Additionally through a micro enterprise program, ten (10) businesses will be provided with technical assistance.

-The City of Tulsa's Working in Neighborhoods Department will use CDBG funds to conduct a clearance and demolition activity in low to moderate income census tracts within the city to remove approximately fifty-seven (57) substandard, uninhabitable, dilapidated structures.
+The City of Tulsa's Working in Neighborhoods Department will use CDBG funds to conduct a clearance and demolition activity in low to moderate income census tracts within the city to remove approximately eighty (80) substandard, uninhabitable, dilapidated structures.